AntoniyaNacheva/Blog-System/README.md

         *Logged in

         -create a post
-        -delete post if is author
+        -delete post by the author

 # Blog-System including: